guigolab/ggsashimi/README.md

 ## Usage

 Execute the script with `--help` option for a complete list of options.
-An example of usage can be found at `examples/example_run.sh`
+Sample data and usage examples can be found at `examples`